 About Terence G. Banich

 Terence Banich has more than 20 years of in-depth experience managing complex litigation and first-chairing evidentiary hearings and trials in bankruptcy cases and proceedings, as well as federal equity receiverships and civil actions.
 He has represented nearly every type of constituent in Chapter 7 and 11 cases, including Chapter 7 trustees, Chapter 11 trustees, debtors, debtors in possession, secured creditors, unsecured creditors, committees of unsecured creditors, insiders of debtors and adversary defendants.
-Terry also has represented several federal equity receivers appointed in civil enforcement actions commenced by government agencies, such as the Securities and Exchange Commission and the Federal Trade Commission, as well as civil actions filed by private plaintiffs.
+Terry is also one of the most experienced federal receivership lawyers in the country, having represented several federal equity receivers appointed in civil enforcement actions commenced by government agencies, such as the Securities and Exchange Commission and the Federal Trade Commission, as well as civil actions filed by private plaintiffs.

 Deftly handling disputes both in and out of court